hotosm/tracing-guides/_posts/tips/0100-01-01-Water-RiverLine.md

 For more information visit the <a href="http://wiki.openstreetmap.org/wiki/Waterways" target="_blank">Waterways Wiki</a>.

-Here is an example of a large ditch.
-This ditch is used to drain water from adjacent fields so they can be used for agriculture purposes.
-Notice the small bridge and large truck in the photo.
+Here's an example of a linear river flowing into an area river feature.
+Notice the muddy discharge from the liner river.